 Like adding jelly to peanut butter or a pinch of cayenne to chocolate, many organizations choose to spice up their Tapestry implementations by also including Healthy Planet.
 Healthy Planet is Epic’s solution for accountable care and population health; it is used to manage and track clinical and social determinants of health.
 By leveraging Tapestry’s strengths in member management, registration and billing and combining it with Healthy Planet’s dashboards and analytics designed to provide insight into population health, risk factors and determinants of health, teams can create a complete tool for managing the clinical and financial needs of large populations.
 As our healthcare system makes its slow transition from fee-for-service to quality-based reimbursement, these tools are critical components of healthcare IT.

-Is your team beginning to plan a Tapestry and/or Healthy Planet implementation?
-Are you a Tapestry or Healthy Planet consultant looking to help mentor the next generation of project teams?
-Connect with Medix Technology today to learn more about our unique solutions and active projects!
+Is your team beginning to plan a new EHR implementation?
+Connect with Medix Technology today to learn more about our unique solutions. f